-The Marketing with Law Degree (N5M1) at Aberystwyth University combines the expertise of the School of Management and Business and the Department of Law and Criminology.
+The Marketing with Law Degree (N5M1) at Aberystwyth University combines the expertise of the Aberystwyth Business School and the Aberystwyth Law School.
 The Marketing with Law Degree will provide you with a thorough grounding in the latest marketing theory and practice, along with a broad understanding of the law and its role in the society in which we live.
 The Marketing with Law Degree is accredited by the Chartered Institute of Marketing so you can be sure you will be kept up to date with all the latest marketing trends.
 Aberystwyth is an accredited CIM study centre, so you can study for the CIM diploma whilst studying for a degree, or gain exemptions from certain CIM modules at the end of your study period before graduation.
 Through the Marketing with Law Degree you will also gain the essential transferable skills that are highly sought after by employers.